4 Infamous Necrophiles And The Dark Details Of Their Sordid Activities

 She saw a therapist after she got out of jail who she says helped her realize that her anguish wasn’t about her desires but the inability to accept herself.
 She said, “These people who are always trying to change me only helped me get myself more in touch with my feelings.
 I used to go from the therapist’s office to the funeral home.
 It didn’t work, folks!”

 Despite being a bit of a champion for necrophiles in this revealing interview, she eventually regretted going so public, changed her name, and moved to a different city.
-She’d be about 60 years old now, and perhaps is still finding ways to fulfill her unusual desires.

 He was a model, porn actor, and escort who yearned for fame.
 Magnotta had an online modeling portfolio set to a soundtrack of “True Faith” by New Order.